Meraj Muhammad Khan: Labour ministry (1971–1973)

 In December 1971, Khan was appointed Minister for Manpower and directed the Ministry of Labour (MoL) in Prime Minister Zulfikar Ali Bhutto's government.
 In 1972, his tenure saw a major labour strike in Karachi; though it was peacefully resolved by Meraj's intervention.
 It was later reported in newspapers and television that the labour strike was actually a competition between two PPP ministers, Meraj and Law Minister Abdul Hafiz Pirzada for the control of the labour.

 Meraj's radical leftist group was in direct competition against Law Minister Pirzada's Pro-Peking group.
 However, Meraj denied all accusations on TV.

 In 1973, Meraj fell out with the Bhutto government when Bhutto started to compromise on his so-called Socialist agenda and the regime resorted to repressive measures.
 As time passed, his differences with Prime Minister Bhutto grew and he left the PPP to reorganize the NSF.
 However, Meraj fell into political isolation, never to regain his political credibility and popularity.

 Commenting on the PPP, Meraj later revealed that "the radical (leftist) rhetoric was more than a mask designed to win and retain power."
 He once said: "Ali Bhutto was a great man ... but he could be cruel."

-Political activism (1980s-until his death)
+Further activism (1980s)

 After leaving the PPP, he became a prominent democratic activist and leftist leader of the Movement for Restoration of Democracy (MRD) opposing the military government of President General Zia-ul-Haq.

-Awami Insaf and the birth of PTI Basic Programme
+Awami Insaf and the birth of PTI Basic Programme (1990s onwards)

 In 1998, he joined the center-left/centrist Pakistan Tehreek-e-Insaf (PTI) headed by Imran Khan, but resigned from the party in 2003, citing differences with Khan.
 He then joined the Mazdoor Kisan Party, which later merged with the Communist Party of Pakistan to form the Communist Mazdoor Kissan Party.

 Death

-Meraj Muhammad Khan died at a local hospital in Karachi on July 21, 2016, at the age of 77.
+Khan died at a local hospital in Karachi on 21 July 2016, at the age of 77.
 He had been hospitalized for a serious respiratory and lung problem for some time.

+Writings

+In 2024 a compilation of Khan's essays, interviews and other documents, including his autobiography Taareekh Bolti Hai (History Speaks), was published under the title Nigaar-e-Sahar Ki Hasrat Mein (Yearning for the Beauty of Dawn).